jappeace/jappeaceApplication/content/journey-oceania.md

 It's a little short but there is it, a quick overview of my expectations for these two countries.
 Probably full of stereo types, but this is why I do the journey.

-#+BEGIN_QUOTE
+> Travel is fatal to prejudice, bigotry, and narrow-mindedness,
-Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
+> and many of our people need it sorely on these accounts.
-Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime.
+> Broad, wholesome, charitable views of men and things cannot be acquired by
--- Mark Twain
+> vegetating in one little corner of the earth all one's lifetime.
-#+END_QUOTE
+> &#x2013; Mark Twain